gaps and opportunities

 setting the stage

-Cog is a mobile app designed to support people with ADHD in living their best lives.
+Cog is a mobile app designed to support people with ADHD.
 A significant part of its offering is online therapy delivered through Cog Clinic.
 My goal was to understand ADHD therapy from multiple perspectives to identify problems and uncover focused design opportunities.

 MY ROLE